 The dashboard is well made and includes all the necessities.
 After you first register, there’s a brief 3-step intro which focuses on granting you a free trial.
 Then you’re left on your own – which isn’t necessarily a bad thing, but some of the interactions are pretty complex.
 It also doesn’t help that the dashboard is obviously made for Russian speakers, and parts of it lack proper translation into English.

 The first thing you’d want to do is top up the wallet.
-There’s a separate tab for that, which shows the current balance and an entry field for money in either USD or RUB.
+There’s a separate tab for that, which shows the current balance and an entry field for money in USD, RUB, or EUR.
 After entering an amount, you can choose from multiple payment systems, some of which have duplicate payment options.
 At the bottom, there’s the transaction history; you can filter it by date and export entries in .XLS.

 The proxy setup uses one system for all three IP types.
 It kind of resembles Bright Data’s zones.
 You first order a port and get a page full of options.
 They include the network type (residential, mobile, etc.), location, rotation frequency, traffic volume and payment type (monthly or credit), and authentication options (credentials or IP whitelisting).

 You pay for each separate port from your wallet.
 The system automatically adjusts the price based on your choices before ordering.
 For example, this is how I’d buy 1 GB of residential proxies in Berlin that rotate every hour: